Take a look at the Admissions Process document here.

 Classes are held weeks 1- 6 on Tuesday and Thursday from 6PM - 9PM.
 Clinical rotations are conducted during weeks 7-12 on one day each week between M-F from 8AM - 4:30PM with a 30-minute lunch break.

 The candidate must submit an application and a $50 application fee to begin the admission process.
 The candidate must have, at minimum, a high school diploma or GED and must pass a background and drug screen.
 The candidate must also be at least 18 years old.
-Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, and immunization records.
-A TB skin test, COVID-19 vaccination, and seasonal flu vaccine are required.
+Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, and TB skin test and immunization records.
 Attendance at an orientation session approximately two-three weeks before the start of class is also required.

 Currently, there is no financial assistance available.